 Similar issues arise on other parts of the EN but perhaps to a lesser extent.
 For example paragraph 5 refers to encryption “.. which meets the current standard or equivalent”.
 Which current standard?
 AES?
 DES?
 128 bit?
 256 bit?
 Quantum cryptography?

-The appeal if it is pursued actually raises therefore a matter of general importance relating to EN’s.
+The appeal if it had been pursued raised therefore a matter of general importance relating to EN’s.
 This issue can arise in other areas.
 For example a subject may claim he has not received all the personal data he is entitled to following a subject access request under s7 of the Act.
 The ICO on investigation agrees and orders the data controller to disclose “all the personal data to which the subject is entitled”, or something similar, where one issue was whether certain information was or was not ‘personal data’.
 Is that acceptable or must the ICO go through the material and decide and specify exactly what he considers to be personal data so that the data controller is in no doubt at all what he needs to disclose?

 In fairness I must mention the defence in s47(2) of the Act.
 A data controller is not guilty of an offence if he “exercised all due diligence to comply with the notice in question”.
 There may be an issue as to whether, and as to the extent to which, the availability of this defence moderates the requirement that an EN be precise.
 Where the EN is as vague as paragraph 9 I have my doubts as to how much it can do so.
 It may be possible to assess due diligence for requirement 5 (encryption standard) where there are some definitive published guidelines but how do you test due diligence for a requirement which is not actually specified and has such a wide range of variables as set out in the Act.